Stopping terror attacks is ‘more difficult than ever’, police chief warns

 The security services say 32 plots have been foiled in the same period – 18 jihadist, 12 far-right and two from other ideologies.

-The extreme right-wing threat has grown significantly in recent years, and now makes up around 13 per cent of cases currently being handled by counter-terror police, while the bulk remain jihadist.
+The extreme right-wing threat has grown significantly in recent years, and now makes up around 13 per cent of cases currently being handled by counterterror police, while the bulk remain jihadist.

 The majority of terror suspects arrested by police are now white and British, while the average age has been falling and record numbers of children are being detained.